PrefectHQ/prefect/docs/tutorials/flow-task-config.md

     # run tasks and subflows
 ```

 A flow `description` enables you to provide documentation right alongside your flow object.
-You can also provide a specific `description` string as a flow parameter.
+You can also provide a specific `description` string as a flow option.

 ```python
 @flow(name="My Example Flow",